What Is Tor?

 Should I Use Tor?

-Tor has proved to be an excellent medium for safe, secure and anonymous web presence available to a user at no cost.
-The developers of Tor didn’t intend it to become a hotbed of illegal activities, but evil-minded people have leveraged Tor for their benefits.
+Tor has proved to be an excellent medium for safe, secure, and anonymous web presence available to a user at no cost.
+The developers of Tor didn’t intend it to become a hotbed of illegal activities, but evil-minded people have leveraged Tor for their benefits such as selling unlawful stuff on the dark websites.
 The Tor project has led to an optimistic approach towards censorship and surveillance-free internet.

-You can use Tor if you want to conceal your identity on the web or access some website that blocked in your region.
-But refrain yourself from doing anything that’s above the law because nothing is fool-proof and they can still catch you.
+You can use Tor if you want to conceal your identity on the web or access some websites that blocked in your region.
+But refrain yourself from doing anything that’s above the law because nothing is fool-proof, and they can still catch you.
 Also, accessing your social media accounts over Tor can expose your identity.